zachprogramming1684/zachprogramming1684/README.md

 ## Hi there, I'm Zach!👋

 🚀 About Me
-I am currently pursuing my Bachelor's degree in Computer Science at the University of North Florida, where I have developed a strong foundation in Object Oriented Programming utilizing the Java language.
+I am currently pursuing my Bachelor's degree in Computer Science, where I have developed a strong foundation in Object Oriented Programming utilizing the Java language.
 I am currently exploring various fields of software development to find the best fit for me.
 Through my studies, I will gain a strong understanding of data structures, algorithms, software design, and various important technologies.

 💡 Projects